 7. Shop Like a Local

-There are two main shopping streets in downtown Decatur - 2nd Avenue and Bank Street.
+There are two main shopping streets in historic downtown Decatur - 2nd Avenue and Bank Street.
 There are a lot of local shops on both streets that you can explore.

 Shops on 2nd Avenue

 The Shops on 2nd Avenue houses over 35 different vendors selling home decor, clothing, bath & body products, handcrafted food, and unique art.
 The shops are closed on Sunday and open Monday - Saturday at 10:00 am.